-Editor’s note: this article was originally published on the U.S. Chamber of Commerce blog, Free Enterprise.
-You can find the article here.
+Editor’s note: This post was originally published on the U.S. Chamber blog here.

 Earlier this week, S&P chief US economist Beth Ann Bovino, made a strong case that immigration reform will be good for the economy [emphasis mine]:

 If such immigration reform becomes law, we expect that it could add about 3.2 percentage points to real GDP in the next 10 years (2015 to 2024).
 It would likely add even more to growth in the following decade—a meaningful bump for an economy continuing to recover from the Great Recession.
 This would also help reduce Uncle Sam’s growing budget problems, likely cutting about $150 billion in real terms from our deficit in 10 years and likely even more the next.

 Reform would “lead to higher productivity of both labor and capital because the influx of workers–particularly those highly skilled–could make for additional technological advancements, such as new inventions and improvements in production processes,” she writes.

 In the report, Bovino tackles the question of why increasing immigration into the United States won’t hurt American workers [emphasis mine]: